mvgucht/dpd-mvg-locator/README.md

 TODO
 ----
 DPD.locator

   Autoresponsive setting in config: Will sense if the user is on a mobile device and use full screen rendering.

   Autohide setting in config:       Will cause the locator to hide when a shop is selected by the customer.

-  Result filer on country:          Without this a German (or other) shop can be selected via a lookup starting from Belgium.
+  Result filter on country:          Without this a German (or other) shop can be selected via a lookup starting from Belgium.
 This would result in wrong pricing.
 If not this has to be caught in the callback function.